 The restrictions surrounding a qualified plan can seem daunting – they control how long shares must be held prior to sale in order to gain the preferential tax treatment.
 However, many companies with US participants are finding it a successful way of engaging their employees due to the benefits outlined below:

 - Share Purchases at a Discount: Depending on the specifics of the plan (e.g., the discount rate, any lookback provisions), employees may be able to purchase shares at well below the market rate.
-This leads them to potential gains further down the road (as part of their financial strategy).
+This leads them to potential gains further down the road (as part of their overall financial strategy).

 - Tax Advantages: Under a qualified plan, no US federal income tax is due when the shares are purchased.
 Tax is due when the shares are sold.
 If the participant meets the holding requirements, the amount of ordinary income (versus capital gain) is limited – which may be a significant tax savings under the right circumstances.